-- 5.2 The Site lies adjacent the Stroud Industrial Heritage Conservation Area (IHCA) and a Key Wildlife Site to the south. - Part of the Site is located at the confluence 5.3 of the M5.
-A419 and A38 corridors which are located directly to the east, south and west of the Site respectively.
-While the Site is situated outside the identified Whitminster settlement boundary it adjoins the built form of the settlement to the west comprising the local centre which includes a pub, restaurant and retail facilities and the Highfield Garden World/ Retail Centre Whitminster to the east of the A38.
+- 4.1 The Site is not subject to any statutory or nonstatutory landscape, heritage or ecological designations and lies within Flood Zone 1 (least probability of flooding). - 4.2 The Site lies adjacent the Stroud Industrial Heritage Conservation Area (IHCA) and a Key Wildlife Site to the south. - 43 Part of the Site is located at the confluence of the M5, A419 and A38 corridors which are directly to the east, south and west of the Site respectively.
+While the Site is situated outside the identified Whitminster settlement boundary it adjoins the built form of the settlement to the west comprising the local centre which includes a pub, restaurant and retail facilities and the Highfield Garden World/Retail Centre.
+Whitminster to the east of the A38.
 The western boundary of the Site also abuts linear groups of residential development that front the A38.
-The Stroudwater Highways Depot (Cullimores) is located to the southeast of the Site beyond the A419. - 5.4 The location of this land near to the A38/M5 and A419 corridors, and relative proximity to Stroud/ Stonehouse provides an opportunity for a range of sustainable transport options. - 5.5 The Site is located on the Main Movement Corridor as defined in the Stroud Sustainable Transport Strategy and where integrated packages of initiatives can be delivered. - 5.6 Further assessments of the individual SALA parcels have also been carried out by Stroud District Council in respect to landscape sensitivity, heritage and flood risk.

-- 5.7 LUC for the local authorities also produced an Interim Assessment of Strategic Development Opportunities (October 2019).
+The Stroudwater Highways Depot (Cullimores) is located to the southeast of the Site beyond the A419 - 4.4 The location of this land near to the A38/M5 and A419 corridors, and relative proximity to Stroud/ Stonehouse provides an opportunity for a range of sustainable transport options. - 4.5 The Site is located on the Main Movement Corridor as defined in the Stroud Sustainable Transport Strategy and where integrated packages of initiatives can be delivered. - 4.6 Further assessments of the individual SALA parcels have also been carried out by Stroud District Council in respect to landscape sensitivity, heritage and flood risk. - 4.7 LUC for the local authorities produced an Interim Assessment of Strategic Development

+Opportunities (October 2019) and the final assessment in May 2020.
 Assessment Area 41 covers the Whitminster area including the Site and much of the surrounding area extending to Moreton Valence to the west, Hardwick to the north and the M5 corridor to the east (representing an assessment study area of approximately 851 hectares).
 The Site is located to the south east of Assessment Area 41.
-The Summary Section to Area 41 notes that - "There is land in the southern half of the assessment area that is unaffected by the majority of constraints...." - 5.8 Page 455 shows that apart from the tributary / drainage channel located near to the northern boundary of the Site there are no primary constraints relating to the Site area.
-Secondary constraints (page 456) relate to approximately half of the Site being located in a Minerals Safeguarding Area, Noise from Major Roads (M5), Public Rights of Way and Priority Habitat (woodland).
-Further assessment and appropriate mitigation may need to be considered in respect to these areas but it is not considered that this would automatically preclude development.
-The setting of the Conservation Area to the south is also noted as a key consideration. - 5.9 The following paragraphs provide an assessment of the various technical considerations.
+The Summary Section to Area 41 notes that:

+"There is land in the southern half of the assessment area that is unaffected by the majority of constraints...."

+- 4.8 Appendix 2b of the LUC Assessment sets out the Primary Constraints for the area, this shows that apart from the tributary / drainage channel located near to the northern boundary of the Site there are no primary constraints relating to the Site area.
+Secondary constraints relate to approximately half of the Site being located in a Minerals Safeguarding Area.
+Noise from Major Roads (M5), Public Rights of Way and Priority Habitat (woodland).
+Further assessment and appropriate mitigation may need to be considered in respect to these areas, but it is not considered that this would preclude development.
+The setting of the Conservation Area to the south is also noted as a key consideration. - 4.9 The following paragraphs provide an assessment of the various technical considerations.

-5.10 Baseline survey work will look in detail at all aspects of the environment in order to further inform the emerging concept plan.
+4.10 Detailed baseline survey/assessment work is being undertaken in respect of all aspects of the environment which has further informed the emerging concept plan.